-An alumnus of Gannon University, Jim cherished education and its potential to light the way for future generations.
-His pursuits extended beyond the realm of his career; he was a master carpenter whose craftsmanship brought joy and delight to his family and the neighborhoods surrounding him.
-His bespoke furniture pieces became cherished heirlooms, while his creations of remote-controlled airplanes, boats, submarines, and fire trucks showcased a playful spirit that resonated with children and adults alike.
+Raised in Pittsburgh, Jim met his beloved wife, Kay there too.
+They were married June 12, 1958 in Royersford PA.
+On the GI bill, Jim attended Gannon University ('59) in Erie PA where he met his friend-for life, Ron.
+He was a master carpenter whose craftsmanship brought joy (& furniture!) to his family and the neighbors.
+His bespoke furniture pieces and wooden toys became cherished heirlooms, while his custom woodwork, remote-controlled airplanes, boats, & even a submarine, showcased his fascination for building.
 Additionally, his enthusiasm for automobiles and his love for traveling and camping with family further highlighted a rich tapestry of interests that defined his life.

-A Mass of Christian Burial will be held in his honor at St. Joseph Catholic Church in Mechanicsburg, Pennsylvania, on January 17, 2026, at 11:00 AM, a time for reflection, remembrance, and celebration of a life that enriched so many.
+A Mass of Christian Burial will be held in his honor at St. Joseph Catholic Church in Mechanicsburg, Pennsylvania, on January 17, 2026, at 11:00 AM, a time for reflection and remembrance.
+At his request, a 'good old-fashioned wake' for family and friends will follow.
+A private ceremony of interment in Mechanicsburg Cemetery will be at the convenience of the family.

 Jim’s family has entrusted his care to Buhrig Funeral & Cremation in Mechanicsburg, (717) 766-3421.
-View his memorial video and photo, offer condolences and sympathy, share stories and memories, upload photographs and videos, light a candle and sign his official guest book by visiting Buhrig.com.
+To view his memorial, offer condolences, share stories, upload photographs, and light a candle, please visit Buhrig.com.

 St. Joseph Catholic Church